JaspreetG/Gold-commodity-exchange/kafka/README.md

 The following Kafka topics are created:

-- `orders` – Handles all incoming order data (buy/sell)
+- `order` – Handles all incoming order data (buy/sell)
-- `matches` – Used by matcher engine to publish matched orders
+- `trade` – Used by matcher engine to publish matched orders
+- `orderbook` – Used to send orderbook to consumer
+- `ltp` – Used to sed Last traded price

 ## Run this to start kafka